mem48/geocompr/main.md

 ## Facetted maps

-Facetted maps are a common and potentially effect way of highlighting spatial relationships that are more complex that a single relationship.
+Facetted maps are a common and potentially effective way of visualizing spatial relationships that are more complex that a single relationship.
 The population of cities at one moment in time can be represented easily on a single map, for example by making the size of symbols variable for each city depending on population.
 However, to represent the populations of cities at multiple moments in time requires an *extra dimension*.
 This could be added by an additional *aesthetic* such as colour but this risks cluttering the map because it will involve multiple overlapping points (cities do not tend to move over time!).